Scifabric/pybossa.js/doc/quickstart.rst

 unit tests for PyBossa.JS are included in a different repository and distributed as a git submodule for PyBossa.

-If you are creating a new PyBossa application, you will only have to include the PyBossa.JS library in the template file (check the two demo applications)[https://github.com/PyBossa/]::
+If you are creating a new PyBossa application, you will get the library loaded for you, so you only need to start using it (check the two demo applications)[https://github.com/PyBossa/]::

    <script src=/static/js/pybossa/pybossa.js>